 Litigation is the traditional way to get divorced.
-In divorce litigation, you and your spouse each hire attorneys (or not), you go to court, and you each either fight until you are exhausted and finally settle, or you go all the way through a trial and a judge decides your divorce issues for you.
+In divorce litigation, you and your spouse each hire attorneys (or not) and go to court.
+Then you can either fight until in court you are exhausted and finally settle.
+Or you go all the way through a trial and let a judge decide your divorce issues for you.

 The Divorce Litigation Process

-While the exact path your divorce litigation will take depends upon the facts and circumstances of your case, as well as the state you live in, the judge who hears your case, and your attorney’s skill and expertise, most divorce cases follow a similar trajectory.
+The exact path your divorce litigation will take depends upon the facts and circumstances of your case, as well as the state you live in.
+Your judge and your divorce attorney can also affect the way that your divorce litigation unfolds.
+That having been said, though, most divorce cases follow a similar trajectory.

-Soon after the initial Petition for Divorce (or whatever that document is called in your state) a process of “discovery” begins.
-“Discovery” is a legal term that identifies the phase of your case in which you and your spouse both try to discover the information you need to resolve your case.
+Soon after the initial Petition for Divorce is filed a process of “discovery” begins.
+“Discovery” is a legal term that identifies the phase of your case in which you and your spouse both try to discover the information from each other and from third parties.

-You can go to trial with or without an attorney, but going to trial without an attorney is like going to surgery without a doctor.
+You and your spouse can go to trial with or without an attorney.
+But going to trial without an attorney is like going to surgery without a doctor.
 You can do it, but it’s going to hurt a whole lot more.
 Plus, your chances of having a good outcome (especially if your spouse has a lawyer and you don’t) are pretty slim.

 Is Trial Inevitable?